swati-coded/minicraft-word-resource-finder/README.md

 ## Features

-★ Words mimic as blocks.
+★ Words mimic as blocks. <br>
-★ Player mines the block using a tool.
+★ Player mines the block using a tool.<br>
-★ The blocks breaks into compnonents like resource, fragments, crystals.
+★ The blocks breaks into compnonents like resource, fragments, crystals.<br>
-★ Based on the word analysis, rarity reveals.
+★ Based on the word analysis, rarity reveals.<br>
 <hr className="my-6 border-gray-700" />

 ## How this works

-✦ The player enters a word.
+✦ The player enters a word.<br>
 ✦ The length of the word (block) determines how hard it is to break.
-The lengthier the word, harder it is to break.
+The lengthier the word, harder it is to break.<br>
 ✦ Fragments are consonants and crystals are vowels here.
-Consonants and vowels are analysed separately.
+Consonants and vowels are analysed separately.<br>
-✦ The rarity depends upon the uniqueness of the word.
+✦ The rarity depends upon the uniqueness of the word. <br>
 ✦ The unique factor depends on how many letters only appear once in the word.
-More of those letters will increase the rarity.
+More of those letters will increase the rarity.<br>
-✦ A mined resource report is presented at the end (basically a word analysis report), the resource is revealed.
+✦ A mined resource report is presented at the end (basically a word analysis report), the resource is revealed.<br>
 <hr className="my-6 border-gray-700" />

 ## Resource Tiers